2025-09-25

 Director Pier Paolo Pasolini was born in 1922, lived through World War II, was openly homosexual, marxist, and a couple of other things, and became an important intellectual figure of post-war Europe - he certainly had a word or two to say about Nazi Germany, fascist Italy, and "the powers that be".

 This movie was clearly born from a strong vision, and it has a message.
 Nothing in "Salo" is made for the quick effect, everything serves the big, sad, stomach-turning picture.
-The stunning quality of it, the superbly composed imagery, the cold, detached stylisation, the deliberate, delicate timing, the slow, elaborate, disturbing dialogue, the shocking dehumanisation, perversion and violence - the utter, devastating cynicism of it all just has to be obvious to the viewer, as much as the immediate visceral reaction.
+The stunning quality of it, the superbly composed imagery, the cold, detached stylisation, the deliberate, delicate timing, the slow, elaborate, disturbing dialogue, the shocking dehumanisation, perversion and violence - the utter, devastating cynicism of it all just has to be obvious to the viewer, as much as the immediate visceral effect.

 This isn't nazisploitation.
 There's no doubt it's art, and it's on the good side of history.
 Yes, the cruelty is taken to extreme levels, and it fits the "golden age" time frame of Italian exploitation cinema - but "Salo" really has nothing in common with films like "La Bestia In Calore" (1977) or "L'Ultima Orgia Del III Reich" (1977).
 Not only is it a far (!) higher quality production, but also at no point does it enjoy or endorse the horrors it portrays.
 It's not voyeuristic, but painfully voyeuristic.
-It's not obtrusive, it's consciously indiscreet.
+It's not obtrusive, it's consciously indiscreet, invasive.
 It doesn't focus on the action, but on the motivation behind it, the perpetrators, every sad, sickening moment of their fading, fey existence.
 "Salo" isn't about individuals or story - it's about the psyche, about tolerance and empathy, or, the lack thereof, and how this translates into a system of dominance.

 "Salo" might feel just slow on first contact, but as it progresses, the moderate, sometimes drawn-out pacing takes on a sadistic tone of its own, matching the content of the film.
 There's no turning away, it's an ugly, painful demise with a lot of collateral damage, all while an invisible, much bigger power is looming in the air...